hannutt/FlaskApi/README.md

 The search for sqlite files starts when the user clicks the "access sqlite databases" checkbox.
 After the click, the JavaScript function creates an input field and a button element. enter the number of db files to search in the input field.
 Without restrictions, the program will search for all .db files on the c drive, and there may be several of them and they may take a lot of time.

 A found sqlite file can be selected by clicking on it.
 The click calls a jQuery function that passes the path and name of the clicked database file to the python function.
 This shows all tables from selected database.
-Access to tables is under development

 SELF-WRITING SQL QUERIES